What is One Health?

 Significant knowledge gaps exist in the body of research on wildlife health in Malawi and the collection and analysis of baseline data will be beneficial for informing conservation strategies locally, regionally, and nationally.

-The project will be based in and around Kuti Wildlife Reserve, a small (2000 hectare) protected area with a diverse and prolific wildlife population.
+The project is based in and around Kuti Wildlife Reserve, a small (2000 hectare) protected area with a diverse and prolific wildlife population.
 Kuti is surrounded by farming communities and has a long history of community interaction.
+There are no ‘big five’ at Kuti, which makes for much safer fieldwork, and students will have the opportunity to get to know Africa’s lesser-known (but no-less splendid) wildlife species, such as bushbabies, genets, civets, hornbills, pythons, and more than ten species of antelope, not to mention zebra, warthog, and giraffe.

 (Note that while there will be opportunities for volunteers who do not have specific experience in the future, we are currently focusing on participation from those who have a veterinary background.)